The climate crisis and what to do about it

 After 2011, we reached half of our initial carbon footprint (and less than half of the average UK value).
 This was achieved via the changes of

 None of this felt difficult.

-From 2011, our plan has been to reduce at a rate of 4% per year, so that our footprint stays at less than half of the per person value needed to meet the UK Government's 2020 and 2050 targets.
+From 2011, our plan was to reduce at a rate of 4% per year, so that our footprint stayed at less than half of the per person value needed to meet the UK Government's 2020 and 2050 targets.

-We are finding this difficult, partly because of government inaction, in particular
+We have found even this to be difficult, partly because of government inaction, in particular

 First published: 2009